-Registry Description See BIOS Determines the semantics of each property in a BIOS or BIOS settings resource.
+Registry Description See Attribute Determines the semantics of each property within the Attributes object in a BIOS or BIOS settings resource.
 Because BIOS information can vary from platform to platform, Redfish cannot define a fixed schema for these values.
-BIOS registries should be assigned unique identifiers to allow users to match a given registry with compatible products.
+Attribute registries should be assigned unique identifiers to allow users to match a given registry with compatible products.
 This registry contains both property descriptions and other information, such as data type, allowable values, and user menu information.
 Message Constructs a message from a MessageId and other message information to present to an end user.
 The messages in these registries appear in both eventing and error responses to operations.
-This registry is the most common type of registry.
-Error responsesEventing Privilege Maps the resources in a Redfish service to the privileges that can complete specified operations against those resources.
-A client can use this information to: Privilege Determine which roles should have specific privileges.
-Map accounts to those roles so that the accounts can complete operations on Redfish resources. mouel
+Error responses Eventing This registry is the most common type of registry.
+Maps the resources in a Redfish service to the privileges that can complete specified operations against those resources.
+Privilege A client can use this information to: Determine which roles should have specific privileges.
+Map accounts to those roles so that the accounts can complete operations on Redfish resources.
+Privilege model